AIAONLINE.ORG :: OFFICIALS

 For officials that have time constraints on securing a DPS Fingerprint Card, the CRIMSHIELD option is offered as an alternative for officials to register with the AIA in time to receive assignments.

-To access CRIMSHIELD, click the banner to the right or click here.
+To access CRIMSHIELD, click here.

 Officials who have been declined from DPS cannot re-submit with CRIMSHIELD.
 They must utilize the appeals process available through DPS.